maradoxx/ACM-R2/README.md

 # ACM-R2
-Everything I learnt during these 10 days
+Here is everything I learned during these 10 days!